-- Click Coptions for Target) on the Keil toolbar and open the Options for Target 'GR551x_SK' dialog box.
-Select the User tab. - 2.
-From the options expanded from After Build/Rebuild, check Run #1, and then click it browse and select the after_build.bat file in SDK_Folder\build\scripts; or copy the after_build.bat file in SDK_Folder \build\scripts to the ble_app_example project directory and select the file.
+Click (Options for Target) on the Keil toolbar and open the Options for Target 'GR551x_SK' dialog box.
+Select the User tab.

+2. From the options expanded from After Build/Rebuild, check Run #1, and then click to browse and select the after_build.bat file in SDK_Folder\build\scripts; or copy the after_build.bat file in SDK_Folder\build\scripts to the ble app example project directory and select the file.